Decidability of Querying First-Order Theories via Countermodels of Finite Width: Introduction

 \probbox{ \textbf{Problem:} $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$\\ \textbf{Input:} $\Phi \in \mathfrak{F}$, $\Psi \in \mathfrak{Q}$.\\ \textbf{Output:} \textsc{yes}, if $\Phi \models \Psi$, \textsc{no} otherwise. }

 We will refer to $\mathfrak{F}$ as a \emph{specification language}, to $\mathfrak{Q}$ as a \emph{query language}, and we sometimes call the above entailment problem ``query entailment'' or ``querying'', as is common in database theory and knowledge representation.
-We assume $\mathfrak{F}$ and $\mathfrak{Q}$ both rely on a common model theory based upon relational structures of arbitrary cardinality (in particular, we will not deal with finite-model semantics and finite entailment).
-In this paper, we consider the setting where $\mathfrak{F}$ is a fragment of first-order logic (FO) and $\mathfrak{Q}$ is a fragment of universal second-order logic ($\forall$SO).
+We assume $\mathfrak{F}$ and $\mathfrak{Q}$ both rely on a common model theory based upon relational structures of arbitrary cardinality.\footnote{In particular, this article will not be concerned with finite-model semantics and the notion of finite entailment.} More specifically, in this article, we focus on the setting where $\mathfrak{F}$ is a fragment of first-order logic (FO) and $\mathfrak{Q}$ is a fragment of universal second-order logic ($\forall$SO).
 There are good reasons for focusing on this particular -- yet still very general -- shape of entailments:

-\begin{itemize} \item While seemingly of a second-order nature, this type of entailment is essentially ``first-order entailment in disguise'' via an easy reduction, ensuring semidecidability and permitting one to restrict the attention to countable models.
+\begin{itemize} \item Given the choice of $\mathfrak{Q}$, the considered problem occurs to be a special case of entailment in second-order logic.
+However, entailment problems of this shape can be reduced to first-order entailment in a rather straighforward way, which ensures semidecidability and allows one to restrict one's attention to countable models (see~\Cref{sec:easy}).

-\item The reason for posing the problem as an entailment $\Phi \models \Psi$, rather than the (un)satisfiability of $\Phi \wedge \neg \Psi$, is that in many practical scenarios, the specification language and the query language differ significantly so that the reduction does not generally produce a computationally manageable sentence.
+\item The reason for posing the problem as an entailment $\Phi \models \Psi$, rather than the (un)satisfiability of $\Phi \wedge \neg \Psi$, is that in many scenarios encountered in databases, knowledge representation, and other practical settings, the specification language and the query language differ significantly so that the reduction to (un)satisfiability does not generally produce a sentence that would readily fall into a known decidable fragment \cite{ CalvaneseGL98,CalvaneseEO09,RudolphG10,OrtizS12,BaranyGO13}.

-\item Many contemporary query languages (starting from simple types of path queries used in graph databases and reaching up to highly expressive query formalisms like disjunctive datalog) go well beyond FO, but can be straightforwardly expressed in $\forall$SO.
+\item Many contemporary query languages (starting from simple types of path queries used in graph databases \cite{FlorescuLS98} and reaching up to highly expressive query formalisms like disjunctive datalog \cite{EiterGM97}) go well beyond FO, but can be straightforwardly expressed in $\forall$SO (see~\Cref{sec:homclosedqueries}).

 \item The two other ``archetypical'' decision problems in logic can be obtained as special cases of $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$: picking $\mathfrak{Q}=\{\mathrm{false}\}$ yields (un)satisfiability checking in $\mathfrak{F}$, whereas choosing $\mathfrak{F}=\{\mathrm{true}\}$ amounts to the validity problem in $\mathfrak{Q}$. \end{itemize}